yodkwtf/python-fundamentals/README.md

 - Google _python <version> math modules_ to learn more methods
 - Refer to [math-functions.py](./math-functions.py)

-#### Conditional Logic
+#### If-Else Statements

-- Every expression breaks down to true or false
+- Used to run programs based on conditions
-- Used to do perform tasks based on certain conditions
+- Used a lot with comparison operators and boolean values
-- Used with comparison operators and boolean values
+- If a condition is met, the program runs and discards the rest of the condition
-- For eg, `print(5==4)` will print false
+- Starts with `if (condition)` and continues with `elif (condition)`
-- `if-else` statements are used to perform conditional logic
+- If not condition is met, the program for the last `else` statement runs
 - Refer to [if-else.py](./if-else.py)

 #### Functions